ma4ilda/imagerenamer/README.md

 3. Configuration.

-Script configuration is performed by tasks defined in renamer_configfile.txt.
+Script configuration is performed by tasks defined in config.txt.
 This configuration file should be located in ImageRenamer folder of current user:
 C:/User/<current user folder>/ImageRenamer/ for Windows OS
 /Users/<current user>/ImageRenamer/ for MacOS
 If ImageRenamer folder and configuration file doesn’t exist script automatically generates folder and default config file.